 Securities and mortgage-backed securities are classified as held to maturity when the Company has the positive intent and ability to hold the securities to maturity.
 Securities and mortgage-backed securities not classified as held to maturity or trading are classified as available for sale.
-As of September 30, 2018 and 2017, the Company had no assets designated as trading or held to maturity.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
-Securities and mortgage-backed securities held to maturity are stated at cost.
+As of September 30, 2019 and 2018, the Company had no assets designated as trading or held to maturity.
 Securities and mortgage-backed securities classified as available for sale are recorded at their fair values, with unrealized gains and losses, net of income taxes, reported as accumulated other comprehensive income or loss.